asparagus-/timeme/README.md

 <b>time me</b>
 ============

-a simple bash script which records how long you spend on a task in a log. <br>
+a simple bash script which records how long you spend on a task. <br>

 <br>
 <b>arguments:</b><br>